JoshuaAsante1997/Exploratory-Analysis/README.md

 ### Project Overview

 The aim of this project is to see what valuable insights can be gained from the library database that I created.
-I seek to identify trends that can be used to help improve the librarys operations.
+I seek to identify trends that can be used to help improve the library's operations.

 ### Data sources